Mrs. Jocelyn C. Benson— Head Teacher, Paideia I, Psychology

 Mrs. Michelle M. Venteicher— German

 - Mrs. Venteicher spent most of her childhood in Nebraska, but graduated from high school in north-central Iowa.
 She double majored in Spanish and German at CUW.
 She received her Master's in education from the University of Northern Iowa.
-She currently lives in Cedar Rapids, Iowa with her husband Ben, and their children Samuel, Ruth, and Isaiah.
+She currently lives in Cedar Rapids, Iowa with her husband Ben, and their children Samuel, Ruth, Isaiah, and Elizabeth.

 - Miss Weaver grew up in Brandon, Florida.
 Her parents homeschooled her, and she looks back on the experience with fondness and gratitude.
 She recieved a B.A. in Classical Liberal Arts from Patrick Henry College in Purcellville, Virginia.
 Currently, Miss Weaver lives in Nashville, Tennesee, where she attends Redeemer Lutheran Church with her family.